Reading with you! πŸ“–

 +

-Einstein's General Relativity offered a completely different picture.
-Gravity is not a force β€” it is the curvature of spacetime caused by mass and energy.
-Objects don't pull each other; they follow the straightest possible path through curved spacetime.
+Einstein's General Relativity: gravity is not a force β€” it is the curvature of spacetime caused by mass.
+Objects follow the straightest possible path through curved spacetime.
+GPS satellites must account for relativistic effects or their clocks drift and navigation fails within hours.

 PhysicsQuantum